averykhoo/vibe-player-v3/REFACTOR_PLAN_2.md

 *   **Decoupled and Maintainable:** The application's core business logic will be completely separated from the external "technologies" that drive it (the UI) and that it drives (Web Workers, state stores).
 This allows any piece of technology to be swapped out without affecting the core application.
 *   **Robust and Predictable:** By enforcing strict boundaries and unidirectional data flow between highly specialized modules, we will eliminate the entire class of race conditions and state management bugs that plagued previous versions.
 The root cause of V2.3's failure—fragile worker communication—will be solved by a dedicated, reusable, and observable infrastructure utility.
 *   **Built on a Simple, Typed Foundation:** The V3 application will be built as a **new, clean project** using **pure JavaScript**.
 Type safety and robustness will be enforced through **JSDoc-driven static analysis** via the TypeScript compiler (`tsc --checkJs`) in its strictest mode, avoiding the framework complexity that contributed to the V2.3 failure.
+*   **Shareable via URL:** The entire application state—including the loaded audio URL, playback time, speed/pitch/gain settings, and VAD thresholds—will be serialized into the URL's **hash fragment (`#`)**.
+This allows users to share a link that perfectly reproduces their session on another machine.

 ---

 ### **1. Critique of Previous Architectures (Lessons Learned)**

+(This section remains unchanged from the previous version, as its analysis is sound.)

 To justify this comprehensive redesign, we must first perform a critical analysis of the previous versions, acknowledging what worked and identifying the root causes of what failed.